How does Revised Pay As You Earn (REPAYE) work?

 Who REPAYE is best for

 Revised Pay As You Earn (REPAYE) may be a good choice if you’re single and plan to stay that way, at least for now.
 This is due to the fact that a spouse’s income could affect the size of your monthly payment in a negative way.
-REPAYE is also a good option for borrowers who have undergraduate student debt, since remaining balances on undergraduate debt are forgiven after 20 years instead of the 25 required for graduate student debt.
+REPAYE is also a good option for borrowers who have undergraduate student debt since the remaining balances on undergraduate debt are forgiven after 20 years instead of the 25 required for graduate student debt.

 It’s always wise to crunch the numbers before you consolidate, refinance or make any other changes to your student loans (such as signing up for REPAYE).
 A student loan calculator can help you gather the information you need to make an informed decision.